jabbrwcky/prawn-qrcode/README.md

 # Prawn/QRCode: A simple extension to generate and/or render QRCodes for Prawn PDFs

-Prawn/QRCode is a Prawn (~> 0.11.1) extension to simplify rendering of QRCodes.
+Prawn/QRCode is a Prawn (>= 0.11.1) extension to simplify rendering of QR Codes*.

+(*) QR Code is registered trademark of DENSO WAVE INCORPORATED.
+    See http://www.denso-wave.com/qrcode/ for more information.

 ## Install